2019 UCLA Bruins baseball team

-The 2019 UCLA Bruins baseball team represents the University of California, Los Angeles in the 2019 NCAA Division I baseball season as a member of the Pac-12 Conference.
-The team is coached by John Savage and plays their home games at Jackie Robinson Stadium.
+The 2019 UCLA Bruins baseball team represented the University of California, Los Angeles in the 2019 NCAA Division I baseball season as a member of the Pac-12 Conference.
+The team was coached by John Savage and played their home games at Jackie Robinson Stadium.

 UCLA finished the regular season with a 47–8 overall record (24–5 in conference).
 They were the #1 ranked team for much of the year, and were awarded the #1 overall seed in the 2019 NCAA Division I baseball tournament.

 Previous season

 The Bruins finished 38–21 overall, and 19–11 in the conference.
 During the season, the Bruins were invited and participated in the Dodger Stadium Classic in Los Angeles, California.
 UCLA was defeated by Vanderbilt and USC.
 In the postseason, the Bruins were invited and participated in the 2018 NCAA Division I baseball tournament, where they lost to Minnesota twice in the Corvallis Regional in Corvallis, Oregon.